Boston College collection of Seamus Heaney

 Biographical note

 Heaney published his first collection of poems, Eleven Poems in 1965 in connection with the Belfast Festival, Queens University.
-In 1966 he became a lecturer at Queens and published Death of a Naturalist, for which he received the Eric Gregory Award (1966), the Cholmondeley Award (1967), the Somerset Maugham Award (1968) and the Geoffrey Faber Memorial prize (1968).
+In 1966 he became a lecturer at Queens University and published Death of a Naturalist, for which he received the Eric Gregory Award (1966), the Cholmondeley Award (1967), the Somerset Maugham Award (1968), and the Geoffrey Faber Memorial prize (1968).

 Heaney taught at the University of California at Berkeley (1970–1971), Carysfort Teacher Training College in Dublin (1975-1981), Harvard University (1981-1984 as a visiting professor; 1985-1997 as the Boylston Professor of Rhetoric and Oratory; and 1998-2006 as Ralph Waldo Emerson poet in residence) and Oxford University (1989-1994).
 He published a selection of his Oxford lectures as The Redress of Poetry (1995).

-Heaney authored more than 30 books of poetry over the course of his life, covering themes spanning nature, politics, and family.
+Heaney authored more than 20 books of poetry, prose, and translations over the course of his life.
+His poetry covered themes spanning nature, politics, and family.
 He memorialized his mother after her death in the “Clearances” sonnet cycle in The Haw Lantern (1987).
-Heaney also translated poetry and drama, including Sweeney Astray: A Version from the Irish (1983).
-In 1995 he received the Nobel Prize for literature.
+Heaney also translated poetry and drama, including Sweeney Astray: A Version from the Irish (1983) and Beowulf (1999).

 Sources:

 O'Donoghue, Bernard.
 "Heaney, Seamus Justin."
 Dictionary of Irish Biography.
-Cambridge University Press/Irish Royal Academy. https://www.dib.ie/biography/heaney-seamus-justin-a10036
+Cambridge University Press/Irish Royal Academy.
+DOI: https://doi.org/10.3318/dib.010036.v1

 "Seamus Heaney."
 Newsmakers, Gale, 1996.
 Gale In Context: Biography, link.gale.com/apps/doc/K1618003273/BIC?u=mlin_m_bostcoll&sid=bookmark-BIC&xid=25951b3f.
 Accessed 14 June 2022.